 The Center for Nonviolent Communication A global organization whose vision is a world where all people are getting their needs met and resolving their conflicts peacefully.
 In this vision, people are using Nonviolent Communication (NVC) to create and participate in networks of worldwide life-serving systems in economics, education, justice, healthcare, and peace-keeping.
 They facilitating the creation of life-serving systems within the individual, interpersonally, and within organizations.
 They do this by living and teaching Nonviolent Communication.
 Marshall Rosenberg is the founder and creator of this method of communication.

-Center for Partnership Studies The Center for Partnership Studies conducts research and develops and disseminates education on the partnership model.
+Center for Partnership Systems The Center for Partnership Studies conducts research and develops and disseminates education on the partnership model.
 It provides information and tools to promote the shift from domination to partnership in all aspects of society - from families and education to economics and politics.

 Citizens for Global Solutions Envisions a future in which nations work together to abolish war, protect our rights and freedoms, and solve the problems facing humanity that no nation can solve alone.
 This vision requires effective democratic global institutions that will apply the rule of law while respecting the diversity and autonomy of national and local communities.